 The membership of the Committee for Survivors is comprised of the Operations Managers of Tautoko Tāne Aotearoa (TTA) Member Organisations (TMO’s), our Te Kairaranga (national community weaver) and our Māngai Pūtahi ā-motu (national community engagement advocate).
 In accordance with our Board Charter, the Committee will operate as a formal advisory committee to the Board, which will appoint two Trustees to the Committee, one of whom will act as Chair.

-Our Te Kairaranga works with MMO managers to build an engaged national community of service leaders to champion the purpose and ambition of Male Survivors Aotearoa and to collaborate on growing the national network of support services for male survivors
+Our Te Kairaranga works with TMO managers to build an engaged national community of service leaders to champion the purpose and ambition of TTA and to collaborate on growing the national network of support services for male survivors.